richardhawthorn/serverpilot-letsencrypt/README.md

 ```

 ## Notes
-- This script assumes that you did not change your default ServerPilot installation folder
+- This script assumes that you keep your site files in /var/sites
 - When entering your domain names, please list the primary root domain name first
 - To force HTTPS on your website, please follow [instructions here](https://serverpilot.io/community/articles/how-to-force-SSL-by-redirecting-http-to-https.html)
 - To redirect www to non-www or non-www to www on your website, please follow [instructions here](https://serverpilot.io/community/articles/how-to-redirect-to-a-different-domain.html)